aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/row/_index.md

 ### getFirstCell() {#getFirstCell--}

+<b>@deprecated.</b> Please use the 'firstCell' property instead.
 Gets the first cell object in the row.

 ```javascript
 getFirstCell() : Cell;